AYDOSUL/Qartographer/INFO.md

 1.  **Download the file:** Download `qartographer.py` and place it in your project directory, or clone this repository with `git clone https://github.com/AYDOSUL/Qartographer.git`

-2.  **Import the functions:** Import NumPy, SciPy, MatPlotLib, JSON, and OS.
+2.  **Import the Dependencies:** Import NumPy, SciPy, MatPlotLib, JSON, and OS.
 3.  **Create Your First JSON:** Create a JSON file with the structure discussed in `Qartographer_Whitepaper.pdf`
 4.  **Choose Your Drive Points:** Choose and edit the drive points array to match your chip specifications
 5.  **Edit The Optimization Constants:** Edit the values to match your specifications